This article applies to all TeamViewer users.

-As a defense against brute-force attacks, TeamViewer exponentially increases the latency between connection attempts.
-It thus takes as many as 17 hours for 24 attempts.
-The latency is only reset after successfully entering the correct password.
+As a defense against brute-force attacks, TeamViewer exponentially increases the required wait time between failed password attempts.
+For example, it takes 17 hours for 24 failed attempts.
+The required wait time between logins is only reset after successfully entering the correct password.

-As an additional security feature, all of our software is signed via DigiCert Code Signing.
-In this manner, the publisher of the software is always readily identifiable.
-If the software has been changed afterward, the digital signature automatically becomes invalid.
+As an additional security layer, all of our software is signed via DigiCert Code Signing.
+Consequently, the publisher of the software is always readily identifiable.
+If the software has been changed afterwards, the digital signature automatically becomes invalid.

 Datacenter & Backbone

-To provide the best possible security and availability of the TeamViewer services, all TeamViewer servers are located in data centers that are compliant with ISO 27001, leverage multi-redundant carrier connections and redundant power supplies.
-Furthermore, only state-of-the-art hardware is used.
-Additionally, all servers that store sensitive data are located within Germany or Austria.
+To provide the best possible security and availability of TeamViewer services, all TeamViewer servers are located in data centers which are compliant with ISO 27001, leveraging multi-redundant carrier connections and redundant power supplies.
+Furthermore, only industry-grade hardware is used and all servers that store sensitive data are located in Germany or Austria.

-Being ISO27001-certified mean that personal access control, video camera surveillance, motion detectors, 24x7 monitoring, and on-site security personnel ensure access to the data center is only granted to authorized persons and guarantee the best possible security for hardware and data.
-There is also a detailed identification check at the single point-of-entry to the data center.
+Being ISO 27001-certified means that personal access control, video camera surveillance, motion detectors, 24/7 monitoring, and on-site security personnel ensure access to the data center is only granted to authorized persons, guaranteeing the best possible hardware and data security.
+There is also a detailed identification check at the single point-of-entry of the data centers.

 TeamViewer accounts are hosted on dedicated TeamViewer servers.
-For information on access control, please refer to Datacenter & Backbone above.
-For authorization and the Secure Remote Password protocol (SRP) version 6 is used.
+For information on access control, please refer to the “Data Center and Backbone” section.
+For authorization, the Secure Remote Password protocol (SRP) version 6 is used.
 This protocol combines the advantages of conventional ways of password storage.
-We do not store any information on our servers that could be used by an attacker to authenticate as the given account.
-In addition, a password is never sent to our servers during the authentication.
-Instead, a proof is used that is only valid for the single authentication run and can't be reused afterward.
+We do not store any information on our servers that could be used by an unauthorized third party to authenticate as the given account.
+Additionally, passwords are never sent to our servers during the authentication.
+Rather, TeamViewer uses a unique verification process, valid for a single authentication run only, which can’t be reused again.

-Data stored in the account, e.g. passwords, keys, chat logs, etc. are encrypted using a combination of RSA and AES, where the root key for the encryption is derived from the user's password.
-This ensures that an attacker without the password can not access the data stored in the account.
+Data stored in the account — such as passwords, keys, and chat logs — are encrypted using a combination of RSA and AES, where the root key for the encryption is derived from the user’s password.
+This ensures that anyone without the password can’t access the data stored in the account.

-The TeamViewer Management Console is a web-based platform for user management, connection reporting, and managing Computers & Contacts.
+The TeamViewer Management Console is a web-based platform for user management, connection reporting, and managing Computers and Contacts.

-It is hosted in ISO-27001 certified, HIPAA compliant data centers.
-All data transfer is through a secure channel using TSL(Transport SecurityLayer) encryption, the standard for secure Internet network connections.
-Sensitive data is stored using the same encryption and authentication mechanisms described for the TeamViewer Account.
+It is hosted in ISO 27001-certified, HIPAA compliant data centers.
+All data transfer is through a secure channel using TLS (Transport Layer Security) encryption, the standard for secure internet network connections.
+Sensitive data is stored AES/RSA 256-bit encrypted.
+It uses the same encryption and authentication mechanisms as those described for TeamViewer accounts.